 Singapore Airlines is the first airline in the world to introduce a blockchain based digital wallet called KrisPay that allows its KrisFlyer members to convert miles in currency and use them at different retailers.
 Experience The Experience takes a look into this new method of payment.

 One of the biggest buzzwords for 2018 is blockchain.
 It was developed for use initially in digital currencies such as Bitcoins.
 The technology’s robust security, transparency, and durability features lend itself into new business use cases.
-Experience The Skies introduces what the blockchain technology is and what the airline industry has done to embrace this new […]
+Experience The Skies introduces what the blockchain technology is and what the airline industry has done to embrace this […]

 Emirates and Trenitalia, Italy’s national railway company announced a new codeshare agreement which will enable Emirates worldwide customers to book a ticket with flight and train components for the first time and expand its destinations within the country.